 The cabin is a one-room smoke free unit that sleeps four people comfortably.
 Amenities include 2 bunk beds, a small table, 4-2 shelf storage spaces and overhead light.
 Outside is a picnic table and fireplace.

 - 3 night minimum to reserve with a 1 night nonrefundable deposit

 - 1 pet allowed, proof of rabies needed at time of registration, the pet must not be left alone in the cabin, all other campground rules apply

 - The max number of people allowed on the site is 6.
 Cabin holds 4, a tent is allowed for 2 extra people

 Please respect your neighbors and the peace of the outdoors.
 QUIET HOURS are from 10:00PM to 8:00AM.
 Maintain reasonable noise levels at all times.

 Visitors are welcome between the hours of 10:00AM to 9:00PM.
-All day visitors must stop at the office upon arrival and pay visitor’s fee.
+All visitors must stop at the office upon arrival and display car pass when on park property.
+A visitor’s fee applies if staying more than 1 hour.
 Please advise office staff if you are expecting visitors.
 It is your responsibility to advise them to leave their pets at home.
 Visitors will be required to park at the office if 2 cars already on the site.